mikeocool/bbox/README.md

 bbox --file whatevs.osm
 ```

-### specify a bbox on the cli -- but then edit it in the browser
+### specify a bbox on the cli -- then edit it in the browser
 `bbox --center 1.0 2.0 --width 10 --height 10 --draw`

 ### center - get the center of the box